analystsayan/blog-website/posts/build-a-blogging-website.md

 ---
 title: "How to build a blogging website for FREE"
 date: "2025-04-09"
-category: ["Computer Science","tech"]
+category: "blogging-website"
-description: "A"
+description: "A detailed report how to build a blogging website for FREE in simple easy steps"
 ---

 # 🛠️ How I Built My Own Blog Website Using Next.js and Markdown (No Paid Database!)